AlicanteTechMeetup/MeetUp_DBCityFinder/README.md

 * Add `bootstrap-css` package to have a simple css scaffolding
 * Create the main **view** `main_view.html`
 * Create the main **[controller](https://code.angularjs.org/1.4.8/docs/guide/controller)** `MainCtrl.js`.
 Then separate the controller code on `app.js` file.
-* To avoid having a large controller, we can use a **[factory](https://code.angularjs.org/1.4.8/docs/guide/services)** `MainSvc.js`.
-They're [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) instances perfect for sharing code between controllers and sorting out!

 *Follow up the links to get more info*